Assassination of Shinzo Abe

 On 8 July 2022, Shinzo Abe, the former prime minister of Japan and serving member of the Japanese House of Representatives, was assassinated while speaking at a political event outside Yamato-Saidaiji Station in Nara City, Nara Prefecture.
 Abe was delivering a campaign speech for a Liberal Democratic Party (LDP) candidate when he was fatally shot by 41-year-old Tetsuya Yamagami with an improvised firearm.
 Abe was transported via medical helicopter to Nara Medical University Hospital in Kashihara, where he was pronounced dead.

 Leaders from many nations expressed shock and dismay at Abe's assassination, which was the first of a former Japanese prime minister since Saitō Makoto and Takahashi Korekiyo during the February 26 incident in 1936, as well as the first of a major political figure in Japan since Inejiro Asanuma's assassination in 1960.
 Prime Minister Fumio Kishida decided to hold a state funeral for Abe on 27 September.
 Yamagami was arrested at the scene and charged with attempted murder, which was upgraded to murder after Abe's death was confirmed.
 Yamagami told investigators that he had shot Abe in relation to a grudge he held against the Unification Church (UC), a new religious movement to which Abe and his family had political ties, over his mother's bankruptcy in 2002.

 The assassination brought scrutiny from Japanese society and media against the UC's alleged practice of pressuring believers into making exorbitant donations.
 Japanese dignitaries and legislators were forced to disclose their relationship with the UC, and Kishida was forced to reshuffle his cabinet amid plummeting public approval.
-On 31 August, the LDP announced that it would no longer have any relationship with the UC and its associated organisations, and would expel members who did not break ties with the group.
-On 10 December, the House of Representatives and the House of Councillors passed two bills to restrict the activities of religious organisations such as the UC and provide relief to victims.
+Within months, the LDP announced that it would no longer have any relationship with the UC and its associated organisations, and would expel members who did not break ties with the group.
+Before the end of 2022, the House of Representatives and the House of Councillors passed two bills to restrict the activities of religious organisations such as the UC and provide relief to victims.
+In 2025, a Japanese court ordered the UC to disband in Japan, a decision which was upheld by the Tokyo High Court in 2026.

 Abe's killing has been described as one of the most effective and successful political assassinations in recent history due to the backlash against the UC that it provoked.
-The Economist remarked that "...
-Yamagami's political violence has proved stunningly effective ...
+The Economist remarked that "Yamagami's political violence has proved stunningly effective ...
 Political violence seldom fulfills so many of its perpetrator's aims."
 Writing for The Atlantic, Robert F. Worth described Yamagami as "among the most successful assassins in history".
+On 21 January 2026, Yamagami was sentenced to life in prison for the assassination.